codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 The host system is the existing Linux system that we will use to build our custom Linux system.
 In our case, we will use Ubuntu 23.04 running inside a VM on VMware Fusion.
 To prepare the host system, we need to do the following:

-Create a VM by using VMware Fusion and run the live image of Ubuntu.
+Create a VM by using VMware Fusion and run the Ubuntu live image.
 On booting the live image in the VM, we will be presented with the option to either install or try the OS.
 Choose try and on the next page, choose Help -> Shell on the top right to enter the console.
 Alternatively, you can choose to install the OS inside the VM as well.
-But since this is a temporary system to build your linux distribution, you can just opt to run the OS inside the VM.
+But since this is a temporary system to build your linux distribution, you can just opt to run the OS live image inside the VM without installing it.

 Once you're entered the console, install the required packages for building LFS on Ubuntu.
 You can use the following commands to install them: